 Around 95% of paints are manufactured using TiO2, and none of the possible alternatives have the light-scattering nor hiding power of TiO2.
-This means that using alternatives requires many more layers of paint to provide complete coverage, driving up raw material demand as more resources are needed for the same effect and increasing waste generation.
+This means that using alternatives requires many more layers of paint to provide complete coverage driving up raw material demand and associated waste generation, as more resources are needed for the same effect.

 TiO2 is chosen as a raw material in many products precisely because of its circular properties, with consumers increasingly demanding long-lasting quality products.